jolenewin2018/dierbach_notes/01_-_introduction/chapter_exercises.rst

     steps.*

     * No, that's a waste of time.
 Computer Science is about reducing tedium.
-      It's sufficent to know that you multiply the digits by their respective place values.
+      It's sufficient to know that you multiply the digits by their respective place values.
 See "decimal_to_binary.py" for more.
 Here's the output::

         (a.)
 5    = 101